stuartsan/ui-starter/README.md

 to either the JS or styles (say, add an `alert('derp');` to `src/index.js` and notice the automatic rebuilding and reloading.
 Cool.

-Run `npm run serve` along with `npm test-watch` and you're TDDing, stuff is interactive, stuff is agile.
+Run `npm run serve` along with `npm run test-watch` and you're TDDing, stuff is interactive, stuff is agile.